 No one falls in love faster than a narcissist needing somewhere to live.

-So you might be looking for revenge, the new person is no better than you, they are just a person like you, most often sadly the narcissist is only using them to cover up their own insecurities, just how they used you.
-They will one day, unfortunately, get treated just how you did.
-Sometimes although you’ll not see it in those first few days, weeks, or months, if you take a step back, observe the whole situation in its entirety, especially when you’re moving onwards and upwards within your own life, believe it or not, you’ll be grateful they left, you may even be thankful to their new partner for taking them off your hands, giving you a new lease of life, you might even go through a phase of pity towards the narcissist, the more you learn why they are the way they are, you might then feel sorry for the new partner and everything they’re about to go through, knowing all too well how special and loved they feel right now, and how they are not loved they’re just being used like you were.
+So you might be looking for revenge.
+The new person is no better than you.
+They are just a person like you most often.
+Sadly the narcissist is only using them to cover up their own insecurities, just how they used you.
+They will one day, unfortunately, get treated just how you did, although you’ll not see it in those first few days, weeks, or months, if you take a step back, observe the whole situation in its entirety, especially when you’re moving onwards and upwards within your own life, believe it or not, you’ll be grateful they left, you may even be thankful to their new partner for taking them off your hands, giving you a new lease of life, you might even go through a phase of pity towards the narcissist, the more you learn why they are the way they are, you might then feel sorry for the new partner and everything they’re about to go through, knowing all too well how special and loved they feel right now, and how they are not loved they’re just being used like you were.
 They’ll slowly get destroyed, and the new partner will have to go through the whole journey you have.
 You might even want to reach out and warn them, and I wouldn’t recommend this.
-What would you have done if the narcissists crazy ex-had reached out to you during the Idealisation Stage?
+What would you have done if the narcissist’s crazy ex had reached out to you during the Idealisation Stage?
 You will get to a point where you are no longer thinking about them all the time.
 If they pop into your mind, you will swiftly remember how great your life is now, remove that thought and get on with your day, use pattern interrupt.
 It is a skill that takes time to learn.
-If they are still running around your mind, once you do learn, it will become second nature until you get to the point, you no longer think about them.
+If they are still running around your mind, once you do remember, it will become second nature until you get to the point you no longer think about them.